fclaerho/urest/README.md

 In JSON (equivalent in XML):
   * On success: `{"success": true, "result": <object>}`
   * On failure: `{"success": false, "exception": <string>}`

+### SECURITY

+From RFC 7233 §6.1 — Denial-of-Service Attacks Using Range

+> Unconstrained multiple range requests are susceptible to denial-of-service
+> attacks because the effort required to request many overlapping ranges of
+> the same data is tiny compared to the time, memory, and bandwidth consumed
+> by attempting to serve the requested data in many parts.
+Servers ought to
+> ignore, coalesce, or reject egregious range requests, such as requests for
+> more than two overlapping ranges or for many small ranges in a single set,
+> particularly when the ranges are requested out of order for no apparent
+> reason.
+Multipart range requests are not designed to support random access.

+According to this **Urest** doesn't prevent a request to fetch all resources.

 References